BITSSAP2025AugAPIBP3Sections/APIBP-20242YB-Team-08/README.md

 | GraphQL  | `applyLeave` | Apply for leave |
 | GraphQL  | `withdrawLeave` | Withdraw a leave application |

-For a complete list of endpoints and detailed API documentation, please refer to the Swagger UI for REST API and GraphiQL interface for GraphQL API.
+For a complete list of endpoints and detailed API documentation, please refer to the [ for REST API and GraphiQL interface for GraphQL API.

 ## REST API
 The REST API can be explored and tested using Swagger UI.